coderefinery/social-coding/talk.md

 Is the freedom to ...

-- ... run the software for any purpose
+- ... run the software for .emph[any purpose]
-- ... study how the software works and to adapt it to your needs
+- ... .emph[study] how the software works and to adapt it to your needs
-- ... redistribute copies of the software
+- ... .emph[redistribute] copies of the software
-- ... improve the software and distribute your improvements to the public
+- ... .emph[improve] the software and distribute your improvements to the public

 ---